AntiCope/anticope.ml/MeteorFAQs.md

 You can view all of Baritone's commands [here](https://github.com/cabaletta/baritone/blob/master/USAGE.md) and settings [here](https://baritone.leijurv.com/baritone/api/Settings.html).

 ## How to dupe with this client?

 Finding dupes isn't an easy task.
 Public dupes get patched very quickly so alot of dupes are kept private.
 You can check out [this](https://github.com/AntiCope/meteor-lists/blob/master/MeteorAddons.md#duping) list of Meteor Duping addons.
 Some might work, and some may not.

+## Why am I muted in the Meteor Discord?

+You most likely have broken one of the rules in the [#rules](https://discord.com/channels/689197705683140636/816501672477720626/) channel.

+If you did not break a rule, then [this](https://discord.com/channels/689197705683140636/689198722097348624/870066829622652989) might explain why.
+Due to the amount of users in the discord server increasing, public channels have been closed to only users who have roles.

+You can get a role by creating an account [here](https://meteorclient.com/account).